 The world will always recognise Agnetha Fältskog primarily for her contributions as one of two amazing lead singers in ABBA.
 But her recording career started in 1967, and despite 17 years when she made no recordings at all, her solo albums actually out-number ABBA’s studio albums.
-The May 2013 release of her album, A, gives us reason to take a closer look at her career as a solo performer.

 She was so in love